RAF Timeline

 - Aviation included in the RUS for Maryland.

-- RAF has 8000-plus members.
+- RAF has 8,000 members.

-- The Razorback Rendezvous - TEAM RAF gathers in Bentonville, AR.
+- The Razorback Rendezvous - Team RAF gathers in Bentonville, AR.

 - RAF Grant Committee created to assist State Liaisons in funding projects.